Padangbai

 drive by car.

-town that is popular with those who prefer a small town atmosphere.
-Here you will find nice bars and restaurants with a good variety of
+A lovely beach town that is popular with those who prefer a small town atmosphere.

-local and international dishes all within walking distance.
+Here you will find nice bars and restaurants with a good variety of local and international dishes all within walking distance.

-Besides these two temples, there is also Penataran Agung temple that is located on the West side of Padangbai.
+Besides these two temples, there is also Penataran Agung temple that is located on the west side of Padangbai.

-The accommodations vary from very cheap to a bit more expensive in the bay area where you also have nice little cafes, but there is also the possibility to go a bit more high end.
+The accommodations vary from very cheap to a bit more expensive in the bay area where you also have nice little cafes, but there is also the

 There are beautiful private bungalow's for rent with an amazing view over the "Blue Lagoon".